prooph/message-flow-analyzer/docs/message-flow.md

 }
 ```

-The visualization of that node will look something like this:
+The visualization of that node will look something like that:

 ![Paper Plane Node](img/paper-plane.png)